alex-gehrig/geoextractor/README.md

 Then open the Terminal, navigate to that folder and start the script using "python3 geoextractor.py".
 The result will be afile named "countries.csv".

 This file contains two columns: the number of occurance and the abbreviation of the country.
 The list is sorted bey the number of the occurence of the country-code in descending order.
 In the last line you see the total.

+# Hint
+The script processes only those files, whose filenames match the pattern "whois*.txt"